 It might be blazing hot in the middle of the afternoon, and bone-chilling freezing at night.

 The best way to pack for a trip through the Bolivian salt flats is to pack layers.
 Lot and lots of layers.
-(Here’s a detailed list of what I pack to travel the world if it helps).

 The Bolivian salt flat tours take place just down the road from the Atacama Desert — the driest place on the entire planet Earth!